Delhi Family Courts – Mutual Consent Divorce Across All Six Complexes

 We File in All Six Delhi Courts

 Our team handles mutual divorce petitions across all six Delhi Family Court complexes — Saket, Dwarka, Rohini, Tis Hazari, Karkardooma, and Patiala House.
-We have also managed cases where parallel 498A or DV Act matters needed to be wrapped into the settlement, and cases involving NRI spouses who needed the process structured around minimal travel.
+We have managed cases where parallel 498A or DV Act matters needed to be wrapped into the settlement, cases involving cross-border property in Gurugram or Noida, and NRI cases where the process needed to be structured around minimal India travel.